Shaw Cemetery

 Bank Holidays inc Xmas Day |

 Usually the arrangements for a burial are organised by a Funeral Director.
-However, sometimes the bereaved may wish to make their own arrangements and Town Hall personnel are available to advise and assist with the procedures involved:
+However, sometimes the bereaved may wish to make their own arrangements and Newbury Town Council staff at the Town Hall are available to advise and assist with the procedures involved:

 Visitors are sometimes distressed by what they find when visiting the grave of a loved one soon after the burial.
 Many problems are unavoidable and it may help to know what happens as time passes: